 Peche Island Tours

-Peche Island, a 100-acre island was purchased by Hiram Walker in 1883.
-Walker used the island for a summer place, and his buildings included a stable, large home, greenhouse, and icehouse.
+Peche Island is an 86-acre island purchased by Hiram Walker in 1883.
+Walker used the island as a summer home, and his buildings included a stable, large home, greenhouse, and icehouse.
 The property was sold in 1907.
-The City of Windsor acquired the land from the Province of Ontario in 1999.
-It is now a naturalized park with walking trails and can be accessed by boat.
-Highlights: Naturalized Island Park with Walking Trails and Docking Facilities.
-Amenities: Picnic Tables and Washroom.
+The City of Windsor acquired the land from the province of Ontario in 1999.
+Naturalist Tom Preney introduces some of the naturalized park beauty in this video.

 - Picnic tables